The Surprising Health Benefits of Avocados

 Health Benefits of Eating Avocados

-4. Keeps your blood sugar steady.
+Keeps your blood sugar steady.
 The soluble fiber found in avocados also stabilizes blood sugar and lowers cholesterol.
 For instance, if you add some tasty avocado to your sandwich, the fat from the avocado will slow the digestion of the bread, thus making it easier on your blood sugar.

-6. Maintains healthy hair.
+Maintains healthy hair.
 Did you know that avocados can moisturize the hair shafts, loading them with protein and making them stronger?
 Try this simple recipe: 1) Thoroughly mix a ripe, peeled avocado with a teaspoon of wheat germ oil and a teaspoon of jojoba oil.
-2) Apply it to freshly washed hair and spread it all the way to the ends.
+2) Apply it to freshly washed hair and spread it to the ends.
 3) Cover your scalp with a shampoo cap or a plastic bag, wait 15 to 30 minutes, then rinse thoroughly!

 Health Risk

-1. Allergic reaction.
+Allergic reaction.
 Some people who are sensitive to latex may have an allergic reaction to avocados.

 Eating Tips

-• For a chilled soup, puree ripe avocado with canned coconut milk.
+For a chilled soup, puree ripe avocado with canned coconut milk.

 Buying Tips

-• If you are planning on using avocados later in the week, look for firm ones.
+If you are planning on using avocados later in the week, look for firm ones.
 Otherwise, select fruit that yields a gentle pressure for immediate use.

-• The color alone will not tell you if the avocado is ripe.
+The color alone will not tell you if the avocado is ripe.
 You should look for ripe fruit that is slightly firm but will yield to gentle pressure.

-• If you would like to speed the ripening process, place the avocado in a paper bag and store at room temperature until ready to eat (usually 2 - 5 days).
+If you would like to speed the ripening process, place the avocado in a paper bag and store it at room temperature until ready to eat (usually 2 - 5 days).
 You can also place the avocado together with an apple to speed up the process even more.

 Storing Tips

-• Once cut from the tree, avocados start to ripen.
+Once cut from the tree, avocados start to ripen.

-• Mature fruit can be left on the tree for 6 months without spoiling.
+Mature fruit can be left on the tree for 6 months without spoiling.
 Once picked, it will ripen in just a few days.

-• To retain their fresh green color, you should eat avocados immediately or you should sprinkle them with lemon or lime juice or white vinegar.
+To retain their fresh green color, you should eat avocados immediately, or you should sprinkle them with lemon or lime juice or white vinegar.

 Fun Facts:

-• European sailors traveling to the New World used avocados as their form of butter.
+European sailors traveling to the New World used avocados as their form of butter.

-• A single mature avocado tree can produce more than 400 pieces of fruit in a year.
+A single mature avocado tree can produce more than 400 pieces of fruit in a year.

-Avocados on tree
+Avocados on the tree Author’s Bio

-When Isabella is not writing, she enjoys reading, fashion, learning new languages, and spreading God’s Holy Word.
+When Isabella is not writing, she enjoys reading, vintage-style fashion, learning a new language, and spreading God’s Holy Word.

 Sources on Avocados

-2. Cleveland Clinic.
+Cleveland Clinic.
 (2025a, March 19).
 Plant Sterols: How they help manage cholesterol.
 Cleveland Clinic. https://my.clevelandclinic.org/health/drugs/17368-phytosterols-sterols--stanols

-3. Li, Y., Hruby, A., Bernstein, A. M., Ley, S. H., Wang, D. D., Chiuve, S. E., Sampson, L., Rexrode, K. M., Rimm, E. B., Willett, W. C., & Hu, F. B. (2015, October 6).
+Li, Y., Hruby, A., Bernstein, A. M., Ley, S. H., Wang, D. D., Chiuve, S. E., Sampson, L., Rexrode, K. M., Rimm, E. B., Willett, W. C., & Hu, F. B. (2015, October 6).
 Saturated fats compared with unsaturated fats and sources of carbohydrates in relation to risk of coronary heart disease: A prospective cohort study.
 Journal of the American College of Cardiology. https://pmc.ncbi.nlm.nih.gov/articles/PMC4593072/

-4. Robertson, R. (2024, October 30).
+Robertson, R. (2024, October 30).
 Monounsaturated fats benefits: Reduced disease risk, sources, and more.
 Healthline. https://www.healthline.com/nutrition/monounsaturated-fats

-5. Berkoff, F. G., & Schwarcz, J. (2018d).
+Berkoff, F. G., & Schwarcz, J. (2018d).
 Foods that harm, foods that heal: What to eat to beat disease and live longer.
 Reader’s Digest.